gapolinario/gapolinario.github.io/_posts/2025-01-07-enumeration-prime-parking-functions.md

 	      answer="The Fibonacci sequence"
       ></orbit-prompt>
       <orbit-prompt
-	      question="What is the asymptotic computational complexity of <it>brute force enumeration</it> of parking functions of length $n$?" answer="$$\Theta(n^n)$$"
+	      question="What is the asymptotic computational complexity of brute force enumeration of parking functions of length $n$?" answer="$$\Theta(n^n)$$"
       ></orbit-prompt>
     </orbit-reviewarea>